 Abstract: Douglas Raymond was head coach of men's track and field and cross country at Kent State University from 1960 to 1978.
 This collection of materials, dating from 1969 to 1971, contains primarily correspondence, written to or by Raymond, pertaining to the shootings at Kent State on May 4, 1970, as well as newspaper clippings about the event.

 Biography: Douglas L. Raymond was born and raised in Beverly, Massachusetts.
 He earned a B.S. in education from Boston University in 1938 and taught in Providence, Rhode Island, for two years before joining the Navy in 1940 and serving his country during World War II.
 He was a track and field coach at Boston University for 14 years before coming to Kent State University in 1960.
 When he came to Kent State, he was head coach for both track and field and cross country, but for the latter part of his tenure he was head coach for track and field.
 He was also assistant professor of health and physical education.
 He was honored as MAC coach of the year in 1975 and 1976 and cross country coach of the year 1974.
 Some of the athletes he coached went on to win many accolades, including second place in the NCAA indoor championship in 1973, championships in all 19 track and field events, 18 All-American athletes, and three of his athletes went on to compete on the 1972 United States Olympic team.
 He served as head coach and assistant professor during the time of the shootings at Kent State.
-He retired in 1978 after 32 years of coaching (18 at Kent State), after which he and his wife moved to Rhode Island.
+He retired in 1978 after 32 years of coaching (18 at Kent State).
 Raymond was inducted into the Ohio Track and Field Hall of Fame in May 1987.
+He died in 2003.

 Scope and Content: The Douglas Raymond papers contain correspondence, newsclippings, an essay, and a flyer pertaining to the shootings at Kent State on May 4, 1970.